drhsqlite/fossil-mirror/www/gitusers.md

-This also explains why we don’t have anything like `git rebase -i` to split an existing commit: in Fossil, commits are *commitments,* not something you want to go back and rewrite later.
+This also explains why we don’t have anything like `git rebase -i` to split an existing commit: in Fossil, commits are *commitments,* not something you’re allowed to go back and rewrite later.

 If someone does [contribute][ctrb] a commit splitting feature to Fossil, we’d expect it to be an interactive form of